imrefazekas/connect-rest/README.md

 By adding a monitoring to the options of the library, the monitoring can be activated.
 The population interval is defined via the _populateInterval_ property measured in millisecs.

-The property _console_ - if present - will print the commulated execution times grouped/structured by paths and version to the console.
+The property _console_ - if present - will print the cumulated execution times grouped/structured by paths and version to the console.

 The property _listener_ - if present - allows you to pass a function which the populated data will be sent to.
 This way you can define own function to process the collected measurements.